tfenster/presentations/2018-10 directions emea docker session/pres/pres.md

 - What is a *Docker host*?
 The (physical or virtual) machine where the *containers are running*
 - What is a *Docker registry*?
 A place where you and others can *upload (push) and download (pull) images*
 - *Why* Docker?
-  - *Easy way* to ceate deployments / configuration in a *very stable and reliable* way (no "works here", helps a lot to avoid gaps between dev and ops)
+  - *Easy way* to create deployments / configuration in a *very stable and reliable* way (no "works here", helps a lot to avoid gaps between dev and ops)
-  - *Better resource usage* than in vms, especially because there is no guest os as the host kernel is *directly users*
+  - *Better resource usage* than in vms, especially because there is no guest os as the host kernel is *directly used*
   - Big ecosystem of readily available images, primarily on Docker Hub

 ---

 ## Introduction to the overall scenario

-- Axians Infoma is an ISV for > 1.200 customers with *> 100 employees directly working on the product* (program managers, developers, back office etc.)
+- Axians Infoma is an ISV for > 1.200 customers with *> 100 employees directly working on the product newsystem* (program managers, developers, back office etc.)
 - Technical infrastructure must be useable as *quick and easy as possible*: standardize, minimize friction, don't expect infrastructure knowledge (and don't create a need for it)
   - A lot of employees with infrastructure knowledge, but main strength and therefore *focus is working on the product itself*
   - Time spent on local dev infrastructure is very likely time not spent on something that *won't improve the product or customer satisfaction*